Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Discussion and conclusion

+Another strength of our approach lies in explicitly accounting for the paired structure of the data, as each input–output measurement pair originated from the same mouse.
+While assuming that a given gene knockout exerted a consistent growth-inhibiting effect across mice, we incorporated mouse-specific heterogeneity by estimating individual initial parameters.
+In doing so, we could account for differences in the number of cells that ultimately home to the bone marrow~\cite{Ebinger2016,Bahrami2023}.

-We further find for the experiments in PDX models that a separate consideration of the sgRNAs used for a knockout seems reasonable, as the sgRNAs might differ in their knockout efficacy according to the exponential growth model.
-The confidence interval $\text{CI}_{0.95}^{\text{Cant}}(\theta_1^{(e)})$ can be calculated for these small sample size settings while reflecting parameter uncertainty more appropriately.
-The logistic growth model, in contrast, requires bootstrapping to compute the confidence interval $\text{CI}_{1-\alpha}^{\text{boot}}(\theta_2^{(l)}-\theta_1^{(l)})$.
-This approach is not only computationally more intensive but also infeasible for sample sizes that are too small, which applies to several of the separated data sets.
+We further found for the experiments in PDX models that a separate consideration of the sgRNAs used for a knockout seems reasonable, as the sgRNAs might have differed in their knockout efficacy according to the exponential growth model.
+The confidence interval $\text{CI}_{0.95}^{\text{Cant}}(\theta_1^{(e)})$ could be calculated for these small sample size settings while reflecting parameter uncertainty more appropriately.
+In contrast, the sample sizes were too small for the more parameter-rich logistic growth model to produce reliable estimation results.

-Another drawback of the logistic growth model is, especially for the experiments in PDX models, that parameter values need to be fixed.
-Although the absolute input value of a knockout experiment can be seen as initial condition~$\theta_4^{(l)}=x_1(0)$ for an ODE model, the number of cells homing ultimately in the bone marrow differs between experiments \citep{Ebinger2016,Bahrami2023}.
-Moreover, the maximum cell numbers are rough guesses for the carrying capacity~$\theta_3^{(l)}=K$.
-These determinations further affect the estimation results.
-Based on our preliminary estimations, we expect the same technical difficulties with an analogue two-dimensional Gompertz growth model \citep[cf.][]{Laird1964a} due to its similarity to the logistic growth model.
-Nevertheless, a logistic or a Gompertz growth model might be useful, if, for example, absolute cell numbers are available.
-The same might apply to other dynamic growth models that have been used in the past to model cancer growth \citep[e.\,g.][]{Benzekry2014}.
+Another limitation of the logistic growth model, particularly in the context of PDX experiments, is that parameter values needed to be fixed.
+By setting the initial condition $\theta_4^{(l)}=x_1(0)$ equal to the absolute input value of a knockout experiment, only the second initial condition $\theta_5^{(l)}=x_2(0)$ remained to be estimated, thereby reducing the model’s ability to capture mouse-specific heterogeneity.
+Moreover, the maximum cell numbers were rough guesses for the carrying capacity~$\theta_3^{(l)}=K$.
+These determinations further affected the estimation results.
+Based on our preliminary estimations, we expect the same technical difficulties with an analogue two-dimensional Gompertz growth model~\cite{Laird1964a} due to its similarity to the logistic growth model.
+Nevertheless, parameter estimation for these growth models might be improved, if, for example, the selection of measurement time points is optimised or absolute cell numbers are available.
+The same might apply to other dynamic growth models that have been used in the past to model cancer growth~\cite{Benzekry2014}.